junxit/us-congress-code/title-16/chapter-15b/sec-941c.md

 ## Notes

+1 See References in Text note below.

 ### References in Text

 The Nonindigenous Aquatic Nuisance Prevention and Control Act of 1990, referred to in subsec. (b)(2)(B)(iv), is title I of Pub.
 L. 101–646, Nov.
 29, 1990, 104 Stat.
 4761, which is classified principally to chapter 67 (§ 4701 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 4701 of this title and Tables.
 Executive Order 13340, referred to in subsec. (b)(2)(B)(vi), is Ex.
 Ord.
 No. 13340, May 18, 2004, 69 F.R.
 29043, which is set out as a note under section 1268 of Title 33, Navigation and Navigable Waters.
 The Indian Self-Determination and Education Assistance Act, referred to in subsec. (e)(4), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, as amended, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of Title 25, Indians.
-For complete classification of this Act to the Code, see Short Title note set out under section 450 of Title 25 and Tables.
+2203, which was classified principally to subchapter II (§ 450 et seq.) of chapter 14 of Title 25, Indians, prior to editorial reclassification as chapter 46 (§ 5301 et seq.) of Title 25.
+For complete classification of this Act to the Code, see Short Title note set out under section 5301 of Title 25 and Tables.

 ### Codification